drogonframework/drogon-docs/ENG-FAQ-1-Understanding-drogon-threading-model.md

  <thread 1>     <thread 2>   <thread ...>
 ```

 The number of worker loops depends on numerous variables.
 Namely, how many threads are specified for the HTTP server, how many non-fast DB and NoSQL connections are created - we'll get to fast vs non-fast connections later.
 Just know that drogon has more threads than just the HTTP server threads.
-Each event loop is essentally a task queue with the following funcionality.
+Each event loop is essentially a task queue with the following functionality.

 * Reads tasks from a test queue and execute them.
 You can submit task to run on the a loop from any other threads.
 Task submitting is totally lock free (thanks to lock free data structure!) and won't cause data race in all circumstances.
 Event loops process tasks one-by-one.
 Thus tasks have a well-defined order of execution.
 But also, tasks that's queued after a huge, long running task gets delayed.
 * Listen to and dispatch network events that it manages
-* Execue timers when they timeout (usually created by the user)
+* Execute timers when they timeout (usually created by the user)
-When non of the above is happning.
+When non of the above is happening.
 The event loop/thread blocks and waits for them.

 ```cpp
 // queuing two tasks on the main loop